Here you can view our recycling made easy leaflet that guides you on what you can and can't recycle.

 Recycling has never been easier!
 Simply place these items clean, dry and loose in your blue bin and put out for collection:

 - Plastic bottles

 - Paper (Please note: Shredded paper cannot be recycled, and must go in your waste bin).

 We collect all glass bottles and jars from your household in a separate green crate to your general blue recycling bin.

 Glass crate collection involves a lot of manual handling and therefore we ask you only to use boxes provided by Hart District Council and do not over fill your box to reduce risk of injury and spillage.

 You may have more than one crate and these are currently free.
-If you would prefer a wheeled bin for your glass collection we can supply a 140 litre bin for £31.49 (£32.59 from 1 April 2019).
+If you would prefer a wheeled bin for your glass collection we can supply a 140 litre bin for £32.59.
 Please contact us to order a crate or bin.

 Please visit one of our bottle banks if you would like to recycle extra glass on one of your non collection days.